energysistem/manuals/42506-Energy-eReader-ScreenlightHD/en/03-principales-caracteristicas.md

 ## Main features

--	eReader with 6" E-Ink display, 16 greyscale levels and high contrast with selectable backlight.
-600 x 800p resolution / 167ppi.
+- eReader with 6" E-Ink Carta HD Display, 16 gray levels and high contrast for easy reading without eye stress.
--	Stylish and lightweight design.
-Only 8.1mm and 160gr.
--	Opens books in no time, ultra-fast page turning and screen refresh.
+- Display resolution 758 x 1024 pixels and 212ppp to appreciate all the texts and images with great clarity.
+- Its design combines elegance and comfort in only 7.6 mm thick and surprisingly lightweight.
+- Latest generation processor for ultra-fast device management.
+- Ergonomic design with side buttons created to turn pages with ease, whether you are left or right handed, ensuring a firm grip at all times.
--	Anti-glare system to read comfortably under all lighting conditions and from different viewing angles.
+- Antireflection system that prevents glare and reflections, providing a pleasant reading under direct sunlight and from different viewing angles.
--	Rechargeable lithium battery.
-Lasts up to two months with a single charge.*
+- Rechargeable lithium battery that allows up to one month of use on a single battery charge *.
--	Advanced reading functions: Screenlight function, different font types and sizes, bookmarks, landscape mode, favourite books, automatic page turning, automatic shutdown, go to page function.
+- It has advanced reading functions that provide a more satisfying experience than in paper format: different sizes and fonts, bookmarks, screen rotation, favorite books, etc.
--	Supports Adobe® DRM (Digital Rights Management) for PDF and EPUB formats.
+- Supports Adobe DRM (Digital Rights Management) for PDF and EPUB formats.
--	User-friendly and multilingual user interface.
+- Very easy to use via an intuitive user friendly OSD available in multiple languages.
--	Internal memory: 8GB, expandable up to 64GB via microSD/SDHC cards.
+- Store thousands of books in its internal memory of 8GB, which can also extend 64GB more via microSD-HC/XC cards.
--	Includes 1,500 works of universal literature.

-*Based on half an hour of daily reading.
+#### Based on half an hour average daily reading time.